Employee Contributions

 Introduction

-Nearly all employees of state and local government are required to share in the cost of their retirement benefit, a requirement that contrasts with pension plans in the private sector, whose participants are not required to contribute toward their pension benefit.
+Nearly all employees of state and local government are required to share in the cost of their retirement benefit, a requirement that contrasts with pension plans in the private sector, whose participants do not contribute to their pension benefit.
 Employee contributions to public pensions typically are set as a percentage of salary either by statute or by the board that oversees the pension plan.
 By providing a consistent and predictable stream of revenue to public pension funds, contributions from employees fill a vital role in financing pension benefits.
 Reforms made in the wake of the 2008-09 market decline included higher employee contribution rates for many public pension plans.
 This issue brief examines employee contribution plan designs, policies and recent trends.

 Date Published